Nexmo/station/_documentation/stitch/concepts/jwt-acl.md

 ### Claims

 Using that `private.key` and the application ID. we can mint a new JWT.
-All of the Nexmo Client libraries are able to create a new JWT, but some of them don't have the functionality to add additional claims to the JWT.
 In order to log a user in to a Stitch client, the JWT will need the following claims:

 - `sub`: The "subject".
 The subject in this case will be the name of the user created in Stitch
 - `acl`: Access control list.
 The Stitch API uses this as a permission system for users.
 Read more about it in the [ACL overview](#acls)